VedangNadkarni/vedangnadkarni.github.io/_pages/education.md

 <sub>_[TL;DR](#tldr1) - A summary of this section_</sub>

-*As of {{ page.modified | date: "%B %d, %Y" }}, I am still enrolled at my university in India.* Having completed my education so far in India, I felt this page may be helpful in explaining the details of my education, the coursework I have undertaken (before and at college), and help resolve any confusions that may arise from my education history.
+*As of {{ page.modified | date: "%B %d, %Y" }}, I recently graduated from my university in India.* Having completed my education so far in India, I felt this page may be helpful in explaining the details of my education, the coursework I have undertaken (before and at college), and help resolve any confusions that may arise from my education history.
 College education in India is roughly modelled after the British system of a 3 year undergraduate degree, and a 2 year postgraduate degree.
 However, as with most things in India, there are variations and exceptions to this.

 ### TL;DR - [click here for more details](#why-this-page) {#tldr1}
 - My pre-college education and college education has been in India.